-Parts 2.1 and 2.2 will lead to an oral presentation graded out of 5 points.
+Parts 2 will lead to an oral presentation.
 You must have thought about the theoretical issues of these parts before the session, and have prepared schemes to explain the method of analysis of a polarized state.

 1 Study of simple components with a polariscope 4

-2 Production and Analysis of a polarization state 6
+2 Analysis of a polarization state 6

-3 Optical activity 9

-4 To go further

-5 Appendix : Newton's color scale 14

-6 Appendix: birefringence and ellipticity 15
+3 White and convergent light 8